 Davison's Camp: Our full report

-which forms a V-shaped structure with a dining room in one wing and a comfortable, fan-cooled lounge area with a small bar in the other.
+A well-worn path links the chalets to Davison's main area, a V-shaped structure with a fan-cooled lounge and small bar in one wing and a long communal dining table in the other.
 It's very open and airy with solid concrete floors largely covered by substantial rugs.
-The wood-and-canvas walls on one side of this area conceal the entrance road to camp, while the opposite side is completely open to the waterhole in front.
+The wood-and-canvas walls on one side conceal the entrance road to camp, while the opposite side is completely open to the waterhole in front.

-Directions: The best way to access Davison's is to transfer by road from either Makalolo or Hwange Main Camp airstrips.
+- The best way to access Davison's is to transfer by road from either Makalolo or Hwange Main Camp airstrips.

 Food & drink

 - On our last visit in November 2017 we only dropped into Davison’s for a short visit and didn’t have a chance to eat here.
 That said, we would expect a similar standard and style of food to that at its sister camp, Little Makalolo Camp.